 Playwrights' ArenaNurturing the development of emerging playwrights

-The Playwrights’ Arena is the newest new play initiative developed by the American Voices New Play Institute.
-Centering on a small collaborative group of local playwrights dedicated to the support and development of each other’s work, the Playwright’s Arena, facilitated by Director of Artistic Programming Robert Barry Fleming will meet throughout the year to investigate each other’s work and develop dramaturgical practice as playwrights while creating new work.
+Playwrights’ Arena is the newest new play initiative developed by the American Voices New Play Institute.
+Centering on a small collaborative group of local playwrights dedicated to the support and development of each other’s work, Playwrights’ Arena, facilitated by Director of Artistic Programming Robert Barry Fleming will meet throughout the year to investigate each other’s work and develop their dramaturgical practice as playwrights while creating new work.
 Playwrights’ Arena launched at Arena Stage in January 2013 and began a second round in February 2015 with up to five D.C.-area playwrights.